QuantTrader0317/ml-math-lab/projects/README.md

   Individually weak but collectively form the basis of a multi-factor predictive signal.
 - **Backtesting Engine:** Converts features into live-style trades with transaction costs and walk-forward training.
   Demonstrated realistic Sharpe / drawdown behavior and set the base for multi-asset portfolio construction.
+- **Portfolio Construction:** Combined per-asset alphas with a ridge-shrunk covariance to get stable mean–variance weights, then scaled the whole book to a fixed annualized volatility (vol targeting).
+Result: controlled drawdowns and a realistic, leak-free portfolio loop ready to connect to a broker/paper trader.

 ---